 Some home buyers may choose to go the traditional route in selecting a buyer's agent.
 However, it’s important that homebuyers are aware that buyer commission rebates exist and that you can save money during your home buying process.
 Then, they can make an informed decision when selecting a real estate broker.
 Getting money back from your broker is even better than “free”.

-Prevu is the real estate technology company on a mission to save people money when they buy a home with it's industry-leading Smart Buyer™ Rebate - providing homebuyers in NYC a commission rebate of up to 2% of their purchase price.
+Prevu is the real estate technology company on a mission to save people money when they buy a home with it's industry-leading Smart Buyer™ Rebate - providing homebuyers in NYC a rebate of up to 2% of their purchase price.
 Prevu is a New York State licensed broker and a member of the Real Estate Board of New York (REBNY).